-Whether you want to be a teacher or just enjoy working with young children, the child development program at Collin College could be the perfect starting point for you.
+Whether you want to be a teacher or just enjoy working with young children, the Early Childhood Educator program at Collin College could be the perfect starting point for you.

 The Child Development Associate (CDA) program provides performance-based training of childcare professionals who work with children from birth through age 8.

-administrators, nannies and family day home providers.
+Coursework is applicable as in-service training for teachers, administrators, nannies and family day home providers.